gDoe24/tattoo-api/backend/README.md

 > The artist's phone number

 **styles** `string`
-> The style in which the artist specializes in
+> The styles in which the artist specializes in

 ```
 "artist": {